Do’s and Don’ts of preparing for your interview

 Listen, and not hear

 An interview is indeed an exchange between two individuals.
 But it is important for you as a candidate to listen first and with patience.
 Not listening and superficial hearing can cost your responses.
 So listen, analyze and then respond to your interviewer.
+Maintain eye contact and look confident in your body language.
 Therefore, listening becomes a critical “do” for your interview.

 Prepare open-ended questions